dashingsoft/pyarmor/docs/mode.rst

 Each obfuscated script has its own restrict mode used to limit the usage of this script.
-When importing an obfuscated module and using any function or attribute, the restrict mode will be checked at frist, raises protection exception if the restrict mode is violated.
+When importing an obfuscated module and using any function or attribute, the restrict mode will be checked at first, raises protection exception if the restrict mode is violated.

 There are 5 restrict mode, mode 2 and 3 are only for standalone scripts, mode 4